Khadija Mastoor: Literary career

 Khadija started writing short stories in 1942 and continued writing till her death.
 Five collections of her short stories and two novels have been published.
 Her stories were based on social and moral values as well as political.
 Her writings were based on experience and observation.

 Aangan (1962)

 Khadija's novel Aangan is regarded as one of the finest novels in Urdu and became her defining work.
 In 1963, she received the prestigious Adamjee Literary Award for her novel.
 The novel was translated into English by Neelam Hussain under the title The Inner Courtyard in 2001, and by Daisy Rockwell as The Women's Courtyard in 2018.
 It has been recognized as a classic by Penguin Books and translated into 13 languages.

-A Pakistani TV series based on the novel, featuring Mawra Hocane, Ahad Raza Mir, Ahsan Khan, and Sajal Aly, aired on Hum TV from 2018 to 2019.
+A Pakistani television series based on the novel, featuring Mawra Hocane, Ahad Raza Mir, Ahsan Khan, and Sajal Aly, aired on Hum TV from 2018 to 2019.
 The adaptation sparked a renewed interest in the novel, leading it to become the bestseller of Pakistan in 2019.